 Target Organ Damage (TOD) should be assessed in patients with hypertension.
 Presence of any of the following would put a patient into the moderate-to-high or high-risk categories for therapy.

-Cardiovascular disease
+Cardiovascular Disease

-- · Coronary Artery Disease
+- Coronary artery disease

-- · Acute coronary syndromes
+- Acute coronary syndromes

 - Angina pectoris

-- Mvocardial infarction

-- Heart Failure
+- Heart failure or left ventricular dysfunction

-- Left Ventricular Dysfunction

-- Left Ventricular Hypertrophy
+- Left ventricular hypertrophy

 Cerebrovascular Disease